 If a student is required to take extra, prerequisite courses (hashlamot) due to a lack of background in English literature at the undergraduate level, the tuition will be higher.

 In addition to tuition, students coming from abroad must consider the following expenditures:

-- Food- hot kosher meals can be purchased at the University cafeteria for approx. $8-10;
+Food- hot kosher meals can be purchased at the university cafeteria for approximately $8-10;

-- A one hour round trip bus ride from Jerusalem costs approx. $9;
+A one hour round trip bus ride from Jerusalem costs approximately $9;

-The Association of American and Canadians in Israel (AACI) is also a good source of information for immigrant students.
+The Association of Americans and Canadians in Israel (AACI) is also a good source of information for immigrant students.

 Stipends: Bar-Ilan University offers a few tuition scholarships to students on the basis of merit during their second year.